Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Now, give a Right-click your company file and click on Copy.

-• Give a right-click an empty space on your Windows desktop and click on Paste.
+• Give right-click an empty space on your Windows desktop and click on Paste.
 You have got a copy of your company file.
 Important: QuickBooks may ask you to rebuild your company file.
 If it does, follow the onscreen instructions.

 • Again reopen your QuickBooks Desktop.